Chest CT Scan

 What to Expect During a Chest CT Scan

 - Like chest X-rays, chest and heart CT scans are painless and noninvasive.
 Your child’s doctor will give you instructions to prepare for the CT scan.
 Although most CT scans can be performed without general anesthesia, some children cannot stay still even for the short time required for the scan.
-This decision will be made by the anesthesiologists working in the imaging center.
+This decision will be made by the anesthesiologists providing care in the imaging center, together with your input.

 How to prepare